temporalio/documentation/docs/java/activities.md

 `ActivityExecutionContext` is a context object passed to each Activity implementation by default.
 You can access it in your Activity implementations via `Activity.getExecutionContext()`.

-It provides static getters to access information about the Workflow that invoked the Activity.
+It provides getters to access information about the Workflow that invoked the Activity.
 Note that the Activity context information is stored in a thread-local variable.
 Therefore, calls to `getExecutionContext()` succeed only within the thread that invoked the Activity function.